-Basically, it’s the best life hack to be successful, happy and healthy!
+Basically, sleep the best life hack in order to be successful, happy and healthy!

 As business owners, self-employed people and entrepreneurs we need certain attributes in order to be successful.
 These include: